ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     -   `PSA_KEY_USAGE_DERIVE`
     -   `PSA_KEY_USAGE_VERIFY_DERIVATION`

-*      The flag `PSA_KEY_USAGE_PAKE_PUBLIC` is used in the function `psa_check_key_usage` to query if a key is of the correct type to use in a PAKE operation.
-However, the key is supplied as a buffer, not a key object, and therefore the flag is not actually checked.
+*      The flag `PSA_KEY_USAGE_DERIVE_PUBLIC` it is not checked when calling any of the APIs to carry out a cryptographic operation.
+However, it is used in the function `psa_check_key_usage` to query if a key is of the correct type for the public role in the specified algorithm, which is may be provided in a buffer and not as a key object.
+For example PSA_KEY_USAGE_DERIVE_PUBLIC with:

+    -   ``PSA_ALG_ECDH`` checks that the key can be used as the public share in the ECDH key agreement.
+There are no checks on permssions as this is provided in a buffer.
+    -   ``PSA_ALG_SPAKE2P_HMAC`` will check that the key can be used in the Verifier role in the SPAKE2+ algorithm.
+The key must have the `PSA_KEY_USAGE_DERIVE` permission.
+    -   ``PSA_ALG_HKDF`` is invalid, as there is no such role in single-key derivation algorithms.

 .. typedef:: uint32_t psa_key_usage_t